Search

 Wrapping up

 Generally, blue screen errors such as the Inaccessible Boot Device error occur due to corrupt device drivers, a problematic Windows update, corrupt system files, or faulty hard drive.
 You may try to fix this BSOD error using the DIY methods shared in this blog.
 If none of these methods would fix the Inaccessible Boot Device error in Windows 10, you may perform System Restore.
 However, it may result in severe data loss.
-You may use a data recovery tool such as Stellar Data Recovery Professional to recover the data lost due to this blue screen error.
+You may use professional data recovery software such as Stellar Data Recovery Professional to recover the data lost due to this blue screen error.

 Also Read: Solved: Clock Watchdog Timeout Error on Windows 10